The algebraic difference of two random Cantor sets: The Larsson family: The proof of Theorem The proof of Theorem 1

-similarly, let
+Similarly, let

-Finally, for every $n\geq N$, $x\in \T$ and $Q\in \mathcal{S}_m$ we define the event
+Finally, for every $n\geq1$, $x\in\T$ and $Q\in\mathcal {A}^m_x$, we define the event

-where $\delta $ and $N$ come from the Main Lemma.
-Note that the self-similarity of the construction of the squares and the Main Lemma for the underlying branching process imply the following: for $n\geq N$ and a square $Q\in \mathcal{S}_m$ having nice intersection with $e(x)$ we have
+where $\delta$ comes from the \hyperref[15]{Main Lemma}.
+Note that the self-similarity of the construction of the squares and the \hyperref[15]{Main Lemma} for the underlying branching process imply the following: for $n\geq N$ and a square $Q\in\mathcal{S}_m$, we have